 Taapsee Pannu's Emotional Post After ‘Thappad' Wrap-Up Will Melt Your Heart

-While posting a wrap-up picture of Thappad, actor Taapsee Pannu posted a touching message on Instagram.
+While posting a wrap-up picture of Thappad, actor Taapsee Pannu penned a touching message on Instagram.
 She stated that it would be tough for her to move on to the next project.

 She wrote: "Final pack up on 'Thappad'...31 days flew faster than storm but left the same impact.
 While most of the times I am thanking my stars to get a chance to work with such a director ( in this case I got lucky twice ) but other times I see it as a curse.
 Curse of too much comfort , too much ease, too complex an emotion simplified too easily, too much to learn, too much of happiness, the only thing too little is the number of days spent on set.
 Damn!
 It's gonna be tough moving on to the next one...
 Until we shake the world again.
 Anubhav Sinha, I shall haunt you as your nutritionist if not an actor." (sic) Catch her post here.